Mohosin999/Express-101/README.md

 We can get data from json body or request body using "app.use(express.json())".
 We can get data from multi page's form using "app.use(express.urlencoded({extended: true}))".

-Let's install some third-party middleware
+Let's install some third-party middleware.

 ```
 npm i morgan cors